Cutting car finance costs

 The most you can be expected to pay is the outstanding capital on what you borrowed (but not the interest) plus whichever is the lowest of these three amounts:

-Bear in mind that that if you’re repaying less than £8,000 early, you shouldn’t be charged any extra fees.
+Bear in mind, if you’re repaying less than £8,000 early, you shouldn’t be charged any extra fees.

 Using your savings